Azure/CloudIoTHack/HOL 1/HOL 1 - MXChip.md

     _Connecting the device to WiFi_

-1. Confirm that the device successfully connects to WiFi.
-Make note of the IP address it was assigned.
+1. Confirm that the device successfully connects to WiFi and make note of the IP address it was assigned.
+If for any reason you are unable to connect to WiFi this way, try configuring it manually using the [instructions provided here](https://github.com/BretStateham/azure-iot-devkit-manual-wifi).

 	![A webpage displayed the connected networks SSID and IP Address for the MXChip, after it has joined a wireless network.](Images/connecting-to-wifi.png)